 These include:

-Dubai’s strong performance in the environment category, particularly public cleanliness, helped the emirate maintain its leading position in the rankings.
+Dubai's strong performance in the Environment category — particularly public cleanliness — helped the emirate maintain its leading position for a sixth straight year.

 Dubai's cleanliness initiatives

-Dubai Municipality has implemented a wide range of initiatives aimed at maintaining high environmental standards across the city.
+Dubai Municipality has implemented a wide range of initiatives to maintain high environmental standards across the city.

 The efforts are also aligned with the Steering Committee for Preserving the Urban Appearance of Dubai, which monitors the Public Cleanliness Index and ensures international standards are maintained across streets and facilities.